veeto

 Summary

-To support recruitment under these enhanced requirements, the legislation establishes a Statewide Law Enforcement Recruitment Task Force comprising representatives from sheriff's departments, police agencies, the California Highway Patrol, and other law enforcement organizations.
-The task force will work to identify and recruit qualified candidates while the Chancellor of the California Community Colleges develops implementation plans for the modern policing degree program, with input from law enforcement stakeholders, university representatives, and community organizations.
+To support recruitment efforts, the legislation establishes a Statewide Law Enforcement Recruitment Task Force comprising representatives from sheriff's departments, municipal police agencies, the California Highway Patrol, and other law enforcement organizations.
+The task force will focus on identifying and recruiting candidates for law enforcement positions across the state.

 Key Dates